john-science/mazelib/docs/MAZE_GEN_ALGOS.md

 ###### Results

-perfect. biased.
+perfect, biased, skewed

 ###### Notes

 The algorithm is very simple to understand, and reasonably simple to implement.
 But the results will always look skewed.
 A big line that perfect divides a maze makes it easier for the human eye to solve: it reduces your visual search space.
 This is doubly true for humans that happen to know the maze was created by division.

-This implementation tries, as far as is possible, to reduce these biases by alternating the cuts between horizontal and vertical.
+This implementation tries, as far as is possible, to reduce this skew by alternating the cuts between horizontal and vertical.
 (Obviously, if you made 7 vertical cuts in a row the maze would be very easy to solve.)

 ## Sidewinder